-In the past four years, we've helped institutions raise $597,000 to support their conservation and preservation goals.
+In the past five years, we've helped institutions raise $729,000 to support their conservation and preservation goals.

 We help institutions write grants to the National Endowment for the Humanities, National Endowment for the Arts, the Institute for Museum and Library Services, and other regional and national sources for projects that would involve CCAHA.